CarolinaLopera/holbertonschool-low_level_programming/0x09-static_libraries/README.md

-This a project about static libraries in C. :O
+This a project about static libraries in C.